 92. Meat and Meat Products.
 First or second term.
+Open especially to the students of the College of Home Economics.
 Credit one hour.
-Open especially to the students of the College of Home Economics.
 Registration limited to fifteen students a section.
 Laboratory and lecture period, Th or F 2-4.20.
-Wing B and Meat Laboratory.
-Professor HINMAN and Mr. SCHUTT.
+Animal Husbandry Building B and Meat Laboratory.
+Assistant Professor Hinman and Mr. Schutt.